A New Notion of Tykhonov Well-Posedness for Optimization Problems: Characterizations of Tykhonov well-posedness with respect to

-Next, we provide a directional Ekeland variational principle in which usual distance functions are replaced by minimal time functions mentioned in the previous section.
+Similar to results in \cite{durea2017new,long2022invariant,long2023directional}, we first present a general Ekeland variational principle in which usual distance functions are replaced by minimal time functions mentioned in the previous sections.
 This principle will be an important tool in what follows.